Halnaker Windmill

 Distance: 4.2 miles

-Terrain: Fields, tracks, kissing gates, one hill
+Terrain: Field paths, tracks, kissing gates, steep ascent/descent.

-Public Transport: The Stagecoach service 55 from Tangmere to Chichester stops in Boxgrove, alight at the primary school and join the start of this walk opposite the village hall
+Public Transport: The Stagecoach service 55 from Tangmere to Chichester stops in Boxgrove, alight at the primary school and join the start of this walk opposite the village hall.

 Parking: Boxgrove Village Hall car park for the full route (Postcode: PO18 0EE - W3W: mystified/outright/portfolio).
 Layby with marked parking bays next to Warehead Farm on the A285 for shorter route (Postcode: PO18 0NF - W3W: lakes/marsh/briefer)